Monash College,

 Creating a 'vertical village'

 The Monash College project involves repurposing a previously corporate space to accommodate a complex educational brief as a ‘vertical village’.
 The campus provides 180 teaching and learning spaces, other areas such as social spaces and includes workplace accommodation for 700 staff across 10 floors of the building.
+Within the vertical village, student experience design is expressed as a mix of quiet retreats, social hubs and staff-supported zones.
 To create a diverse campus for learning, and to nurture a broader student experience directly through the architectural interiors, the project was designed as a collaboration between many design practices.
 The overarching design concepts and strategies were developed through this collaboration, with each design practice undertaking lead design roles on various parts of the project brief.
+Clear scopes between design teams enabled educational facility planning at scale while maintaining coherence across the campus.
 Each practice also designed a series of smaller student peer-to-peer learning and relaxation spaces, that are interspersed within the primary program.
 The overall interior is experienced by students as a genuine ‘campus village under one roof’ and reflects the diversity of the students who occupy it.
+These interstitial areas operate as student engagement spaces, encouraging peer-to-peer learning and everyday wellbeing between classes.

 Repurposing the corporate campus